Sri Lanka was warned of plot, but 'never expected it to be so big'

 Rajitha Senaratne, the country's health minister and a spokesman for its Cabinet, said international intelligence agencies had informed Sri Lankan counterparts on April 4 that churches and tourist destinations were being targeted.
 Five days later, police were given the names of suspects behind the plot.

 A wave of near-simultaneous explosions carried out by seven suicide bombers hit three churches and three luxury hotels on Sunday, officials said.
-Police later reported two further explosions.
+Police later reported two further blasts.
+A minivan exploded in Colombo on Monday, as bomb squad officials were trying to defuse it.
+No injuries were immediately reported.

 Around 500 people were injured and at least 27 foreign nationals were among the dead.